American University, Washington College of Law School

 Board Member - Community Mainstreaming Associates, Inc.

-Eve Green Koopersmith is a Partner Director of Garfunkel Wild, P.C.
+Eve Green Koopersmith is Of Counsel at Garfunkel Wild, P.C.
 She joined the firm in 1994 and is head of the Discharge Planning and Elder Law Practice Group.

 Ms. Koopersmith's practice includes discharge planning, elder law, guardianship proceedings, Medicaid planning, litigation on behalf of hospitals and nursing homes, general health care and regulatory matters and compliance issues for nursing homes and home health agencies.